 North Borneo Railway steam train ride

 This is something we really wanted to do, even if it was expensive at about MYR420 (AUS$140) a ticket.
 Unfortunately, I tried to book the train ride the day before and they were fully booked.
 The train only runs on Wednesdays and Saturdays, and it seems quite popular.
 The train journey takes you through breakfast and lunch, when they feed you meals out of tiffin tins.
 It sounds ridiculously colonial but we were curious to see what it would be like!
-The views from the train are meant to be spectacular too.
+The views from the train are meant to be spectacular too, Also checkout our Website and learn more about payday loan.